 - Disabled Customer Service Training

 Who can get involved?

-Any business or organisation that interacts with disabled customers or clients, either at a physical location or online, the more the merrier!
+Any business or organisation that interacts with disabled customers or clients, whether that be at a physical location, online, by telephone etc. All are welcome.

 Does my business need to be a Purple Member or Partner?